boazbk/tcs/lec_08_uncomputability.md

 That is, there exists a function $F:\{0,1\}^* \rightarrow \{0,1\}$ that is _uncomputable_!

-This is actually quite surprising, if you think about it.
+The existence of uncomputable functions is quite surprising.
 Our intuitive notion of a "function" (and the notion most scholars had until the 20th century, see the bibliographical notes) is that a function $f$ defines some implicit or explicit way of computing the output $f(x)$ from the input $x$.
 The notion of an "uncomputable function" thus seems to be a contradiction in terms, but yet the following theorem shows that such creatures do exist:

 > ### {.theorem title="Uncomputable functions" #uncomputable-func}